NCBI-Hackathons/PYRAMMID/Magic-BLAST Data Analysis Example.md

-These are the packages you need for the analysis
+These are the packages you need for the analysis in R
 ```
 library(plyr)
 library(rentrez)